TheAstrographer/AI-Rationalizations/readme.md

 Verification, auditing, and grounding remain the scarce, decisive human labor.

 Core axiom:
 The machine cannot physically ground matter to mathematics through pure datasets or learned observative set indexes.
 Therefore it must never be allowed to lead.
 Physicality is propagted through cosmological material force.
 Quantum mechanics simulate cause and effect.
-Physical senses are never can never established by ai llm paradigms or simulated agents.
+Physical senses are never can never established by AI LLM paradigms or simulated agents.

 Repository Table of Contents / Context